Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ## Security properties

-ERTP `purse` objects have a `deposit` method which takes a `payment` object as its argument.
-It first checks that the `payment` object is genuine and the same asset `brand` as the `purse`
+ERTP `purses` have a `deposit` method which takes a `payment` as its argument.
+It first checks that the `payment` is genuine and the same asset `brand` as the `purse`

 If everything passes the checks, the asset moves from the `payment` to the `purse`.
 If there's a problem, it throws an error.

 After a successful deposit, ERTP guarantees:
-- The `payment` object is deleted from the `issuer`'s records and no longer has any assets associated with it.
+- The `payment` is deleted from its `issuer`'s records and no longer has any assets associated with it.
-- Its `issuer` no longer recognizes the `payment`.
+- Its `issuer` no longer recognizes that `payment`.
-- The `purse` contains all of the `payment`'s digital assets.
+- The `purse` contains all digital assets that were in the `payment`.

 When the `deposit` call throws an error (i.e. something went wrong), ERTP guarantees the `purse` and the alleged `payment` were unaffected by that call.

 In addition, you can create a *deposit facet* for any `purse`.
-This is an object associated with a specific purse that can be sent to another party instead of a reference to the `purse`.
+This is an object associated with a specific `purse` that can be sent to another party instead of a reference to the `purse`.
 The security advantage is that the other party can only make deposits to the associated `purse` via the deposit facet.
 They cannot make a withdrawal from or ask about the balance of a `purse` via its deposit facet.